webscraperio/web-scraper-documentation/docs/Selectors/Link selector.md

 4. **Scripted link in attribute** - reads the scripted link in an attribute.
 E.g. `<a onclick="window.location='https://example.com'">`;
 5. **Link from any script** - reads link from a script.
 E.g. `<a(window.location=, window.open)>`;

-The Link Selector is only recognizing <a> elements using the point-and-click interface to be a selector, but other elements can be selected by manually entering the CSS selector value as a selector.
+All Link Selector types except for 'Link from any script' only allow selecting elements using the point-and-click interface although other elements can be selected by manually entering the CSS selector value as a selector.

+The 'Link from any script' type allows any element to be selected using the point-and-click interface.

 ## Configuration options